-MAT 397 - Calculus III Fall 2009
+MAT 397 - Calculus III Spring 2010 MW and TTh sections

-Course Description: MAT 397 is the third course in a three-semester sequence in Calculus.
+Description: MAT 397 is the third course three-semester sequence in Calculus.
 This sequence is designed for Mathematics, Science and Engineering majors and for those students in other majors who intend to take advanced courses in mathematics.
-This course covers the concepts of vectors, vector valued functions, functions of several variables, partial derivatives and multiple integration.
+This course covers the concepts of vectors, vector functions, functions several variables, of derivatives and multiple integration.

-Text: Calculus (Early Transcendentals version) 6th Edition, by James Stewart, Thomson Brooks/Cole, 2008.
-(The material we will cover appears in Chapters 12 through 16.)
+Text: Calculus (Early Transcendentals version) 6th Edition, by James Stewart, Thomson Brooks/Cole, 2008.(The material we will cover appears in Chapters 12 through 16.)